top of page

 • Workshops are held once per month and registrations open in the prior month.

 • Upon completion of the required steps outlined in the workshop, residents will receive a free backyard composting bin delivered to their door.
+Check this link regularly for information on, and to register for, upcoming City of Tampa Backyard Composting Workshops.

 • The University of Florida's Extension Office (UF/IFAS Hillsborough Extension), also runs workshops both In-Person and on Zoom.
 For a nominal fee, Hillsborough County and City of Tampa residents will learn how to put everyday food waste and organic materials to work for them.